The Florida Area Coastal Environment (FACE) program

 The Florida Outfalls and Coastal Inlet Experiment (FOCITE-1, FOCITE-2).
 These experiments employed two deliberate tracers: rhodamine-WT and SF6.
 In FOCITE1 (February 2007), both the South Central TWWP plume and the Boynton Inlet plume were studied during the winter season.
 In the FOCITE-2 experiment (June 2008), the South Central TWWP plume was studied under summer conditions.

 - The Boynton-Delray Monitoring Cruises (BD-WQM).
 A series of eighteen water quality monitoring sites were sampled by the R/V Cable or R/V Nancy Foster approximately bimonthly from June 2007 through July 2008.
-The samples were analyzed for nutrients and biological entities, A report has been published.
+The samples were analyzed for nutrients and biological entities, A report has been published (pdf).

-The Coastal Water Quality program surveys the chemical, physical, and microbiological monitoring (monthly) of the coastal ocean off of Broward County.
-The emphasis is on the areas affected by the Broward and Hollywood outfalls, and the Port Everglades and Hillsboro inlets.
+The Broward County Coastal Water Quality Program surveyed the chemical, physical, and microbiological monitoring (monthly) of the coastal ocean off of Broward County.
+The emphasis was on the areas affected by the Broward and Hollywood outfalls, and the Port Everglades and Hillsboro inlets.
 This is an extension of the 1-year bimonthly monitoring program which took place in the Boynton Beach / Delray coastal ocean.
-Measurements include nutrients, microbiology, and ocean currents.
-Biscayne Bay Turbidity Study.
-Three sites in the Bay will be instrumented to monitor turbidity and related parameters in order to determine typical turbidity levels, to characterize the particulates, and to increase our knowledge of the causes and transport of excess turbidity the Bay.
+Measurements included nutrients, microbiology, and ocean currents.
+Results will be available in 2014.

-The Port Everglades Shipping Channel Experiment (PESCE), a long-term measurement system that estimates the flow through the Port Everglades Inlet.
-Periodically, samples are obtained during ebb flow for microbial and nutrient analysis.
-Supported by the U.S. EPA.
+The Port Everglades Shipping Channel Experiment (PESCE), a long-term measurement system that estimated the flow through the Port Everglades Inlet through high-quality acoustic Doppler current profilier (ADCP) istrumentation.
+Periodically, samples were obtained during ebb flow for microbial and nutrient analysis.
+These results are available here (pdf).

 Scientists and support staff